 However, expect to see high grade alloys, as with the Specialized Chisel Expert, and advanced frame construction, as with the Trek Pro Calibre 6, that is designed to reduce frame weight and improve compliance.

-You can find some carbon frames at this price point such as with the Diamondback Overdrive.
+You might find some carbon frames at this price point such if you’re lucky.
 However, these frames are usually mixed with cheaper components in order to keep the overall price down.

 As with suspension systems, it’s usually better to go with a bike with all-around good parts that sacrifice quality for carbon.